ir-ene/studytime/README.md

 * Set timers
 * Create sticky notes
 * Listen to lo-fi music with built-in music player
-* Use hard-earned study sessions to redeem for cool furniture for your room
+* Use hard-earned study session minutes to redeem for cool furniture for your room

 ## Acknowledgments